Learn About CHIP in Georgia

 Other medical treatments may be covered by CHIP, especially if deemed medically necessary.
 Be aware that there may be limits on how often beneficiaries can receive a treatment or service.
 For example, enrollees will not be able to have a covered eye exam more than once a year.
 Children’s Medicaid may cover more services than the CHIP program, particularly if the Medicaid recipient has a disability.
 Georgia CHIP may not cover or only partially cover services provided by out-of-network providers so beneficiaries should seek in-network medical providers whenever possible.

 Knowing how to apply for CHIP is very important for parents and guardians of children who need coverage for health care services.
 The state allows petitioners to apply for PeachCare for Children in a few ways: online, by phone, in person and by mail.
 Those interested in applying for CHIP benefits online can utilize the Georgia Gateway website.
 The Georgia Gateway also allows residents to apply for other state programs for children like Women, Infants and Children (WIC).

 To apply for CHIP by phone, dial 1-877-427-3224 and follow the prompts.
 Applicants with question about the program or need assistance with the application process can also visit their local Georgia Department of Family and Children Services office to turn in the application.
 Petitioners can pick up an application or print one from the website to complete at home and mail.
 CHIP applications can be sent to:

 Alma, GA 31510

 Those who have been denied Medicaid or CHIP enrollment can file an appeal with the program.
 CHIP enrollment is not for life and will require all beneficiaries to reapply every year.
 Information on reapplying will be sent to the beneficiaries through the mail.

-Avoid being denied Medicaid benefits for you and your children by downloading our detailed guide with comprehensive information about applying for the health care coverage program.
+Learn how to potentially avoid being denied Medicaid benefits for you and your children by downloading our detailed guide.